UDT: Unsupervised Discovery of Transformations between Fine-Grained Classes in Diffusion Models

 TL;DR

-UDT is an unsupervised framework that uses parent-class guided noise decomposition to achieve breed-to-breed translation across diverse domains like dogs, cats, flowers, and birds.
+UDT is an unsupervised framework that uses parent-class guided noise decomposition to achieve breed-to-breed translation directions across diverse domains like dogs, cats, flowers, and birds.

 Abstract